Andrew Chen has recently published a pretty valid point on most advice on whether OKRs are appropriate for pre-Product–Market Fit startups.

 After having skills-wise autonomous teams in place, an organisation needs to make it okay to get to the end of a quarter with a 0.0 result in an OKR.
 Of course you don’t want to keep doing it, but when it happens it should lead to a conversation along the lines of “what happened?”, or “what have we learned?” — not “what the hell have you been doing here all quarter, anyway?”.“6 Principles for Truly Effective OKRs (Part 2)”

 Having a shared Objective goes some way into restricting the room for the blame game to ensue.
 But let’s say a particular Key Result is specific enough to suggest that its performance is tied to the actions of particular team member.
-If the shadow of retaliation for a low KR score looms over that team member, it won’t take long for them to start playing safe (for themselves) – e.g. sandbagging to set Key Result target scores they’re sure to achieve, or setting Key Results based on output (which are more easily gameable).
+If the shadow of retaliation for a low KR score looms over that team member, it won’t take long for them to start playing safe (for themselves).
+They might begin to set Key Result target scores they’re sure to achieve (sandbagging), or Results based on output (which are more easily gameable).

 In an early stage startup it’s even more important to: